-Put pressure on all politicians to take action:
+Put pressure on all politicians and local councils to take action:

 - Take photos of plastic debris, especially large-scale and around any waterways and send them into that local council and ask what they're doing about it.
 The ocean refuses no river, and as such, it cannot refuse the plastic flowing within them - but we can.

 - Write to your local member and ask them to do all they can to engage in better recycling processes and to bring it to parliament as a major issue we need to address in our greater societal practices.
 Demand they spend the money to build far more effective recycling systems and strategies like other progressive countries are.
 Bring our plastic recycling percentage closer to 100% than its current 40%!

 Web Resources - Australian and international agencies / groups:

 Glenn Albrecht's Psychoterratica - http://www.psychoterratica.com/